-Freight forwarders and logistics providers are constantly building on new technologies to sustain in this competitive market.
+Freight forwarders and logistics providers are constantly building on new technologies to sustain themselves in this competitive market.
 In a report by Bob Trebilcock, Sustainability in logistics is ranked as extremely important and most of the logistics companies in India and across the world have implemented sustainable solutions in the last few years.
 This push for sustainability in logistics continues and those involved in modern manufacturing and shipping, especially freight forwarders and shippers can identify its potential, costs, obstacles and advantages and its impact on the future of manufacturing and logistics.

 Need for sustainability in logistics

 To achieve sustainability in logistics, one requires transparency and integrity as fundamental building blocks.
-If freight forwarders or a 3PL providers are unable to provide information or changes in the information, the trust and transparency cannot be built, hence sustainability in logistics can only be gained through technology that is the backbone of logistics.
-We at 20Cube are implementing the latest technologies to provide significant benefits to logistics companies in Chennai through our MyHub portal that offers complete visibility and control on the orders and consignment.
+If freight forwarders or 3PL providers are unable to provide information or changes in the information, the trust and transparency cannot be built, hence sustainability in logistics can only be gained through technology that is the backbone of logistics.
+We at 20Cube are implementing the latest technologies to provide significant benefits to logistics companies in Chennai through our MyHub portal that offers complete visibility and control of the orders and consignment.

 Obstacles to sustainability in logistics

-Understanding sustainability in logistics measures impacts the shipping processes to a lot extent and benefits the customers and shippers toward a better and sustainable tomorrow.
+Understanding sustainability in logistics measures impacts the shipping processes to a lot extent and benefits the customers and shippers toward a better and more sustainable tomorrow.